nodkz/react-relay-network-layer/README.md

 - **url** - for manipulating fetch `url` on fly via thunk
 - **logger** - for logging requests and responses
 - **perf** - simple time measure for network request
+- **retry** - for request retry if the initial request fails
+  - `options`:
+  * `fetchTimeout` : Number in milliseconds that defines in how much time will request timeout after is been sent to the server.
+  * `retryDelays` : Array of millisecond that defines the values on which are retries based on.
+  * `statusCodes` : Array of XMLHttpRequest status codes which will fire up retryMiddleware.

 Installation